 Working with layers

-# Extract building by bounding box
+# Extract buildings by bounding box.

 # Check https://boundingbox.klokantech.com/